020 88309782

 It can absorb water from the environment which makes it sensitive to humidity and temperature changes.
 As a result, a hardwood floor will regularly expand and contract during its life.
 Over time, this can lead to something far worse than some annoying squeaking - like cupped or warped floorboards.
 However, there are measures which can be taken to prevent this.

 Before installation, the new floor should be left in to acclimatise for two weeks in the room it is about to be laid.
 If for some reason this has not been done with your floor that might be the reason for the creakiness you experience now.
-Consider the sounds a sign for possible bigger incoming problems.
+Consider the sounds a sign of possible bigger incoming problems.

 This is easy to fix if you use a lubricant like talcum powder, powdered soapstone or graphite and apply it to the floorboards.
 The lubricant will reduce the rubbing and therefore the sound.